The numbers are staggering. The lifestyles are quiet. Behind each salary is a career built over decades, often starting far from the corner office.

 Industry: Oil & Gas

-Wale Tinubu is the Group Chief Executive Officer of Oando PLC, one of Nigeria’s largest integrated energy companies .
+Oando Plc’s 2024 financial report shows Wale Tinubu earned ₦1.80 billion as Group Chief Executive Officer.
+He is one of Nigeria’s largest integrated energy companies’ leaders.
 Born in 1967, he studied law at the University of Liverpool and earned a Master of Laws degree from the London School of Economics.
 He was called to the Nigerian Bar in 1990.

 In 1994, he co-founded Ocean & Oil Group.
 Under his leadership, the company grew from a small oil trading firm into Oando PLC, now a publicly listed company and one of the largest indigenous energy firms in Sub-Saharan Africa .